 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-For this to work, I’m using the TrueNAS CORE API to trigger a system shutdown from Home Assistant.
-Turning on the TrueNAS CORE is way easier thanks to Wake on LAN (WOL) integration in Home Assistant.
-Let me start by showing you how to use the WOL switch to turn on your TrueNAS CORE instantly.
+To achieve this, I'm utilising the TrueNAS CORE API to initiate a system shutdown via Home Assistant.
+Powering up the TrueNAS CORE is a breeze, courtesy of Home Assistant's Wake on LAN (WOL) integration.
+Without further ado, let me demonstrate how to use the WOL switch to instantly turn on your TrueNAS CORE.

-Before you implement this, it is important to note that I'm assuming you have a solid understanding of both Home Assistant and TrueNAS CORE.
-To set up the WOL switch, you will need to know the IP and MAC address of your FreeNAS; technically, the IP address is optional, though you are likely to know it already.
+Before diving into the process, it's essential to have a firm grasp of both Home Assistant and TrueNAS CORE.
+To set up the Wake-on-LAN (WOL) switch, you'll need the IP and MAC address of your TrueNAS CORE machine.
+Although the IP address is optional, it's likely that you're already aware of it.

-To find out your MAC, simply enter the command ifconfig in the TrueNAS CORE shell and look for hwaddr.
-The IP is solely used for Home Assistant to figure out if your TrueNAS CORE is turned on or not.
-So if you are going to use the switch in the UI, I would definitely recommend adding the IP to the configuration.
+To discover your MAC address, simply type ifconfig in the TrueNAS CORE shell and search for hwaddr.
+The IP address is used by Home Assistant to determine whether your TrueNAS CORE machine is powered on or not.
+If you're planning to use the switch in the user interface, it's highly recommended to include the IP in the configuration.

-Once you have the MAC and IP on hand, the following entry to your configuration.yaml file will create a switch that allows you to boot your TrueNAS CORE machine:
+With the MAC and IP addresses at your disposal, add the following entry to your configuration.yaml file to create a switch that enables you to power on your TrueNAS CORE machine:

 Shutting down a TrueNAS CORE system using Home Assistant can be slightly more complex.
 There is no option for reverse WOL or similar functionality, and no standard method for handling shutdowns.
 Therefore, I have chosen to use the TrueNAS CORE API.
 To make the API call, you can create a REST command that includes the following details: